ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 library(dplyr)
 ```

-**About loading packages:** Another rule to keep in mind is to always load any required packages at the very top of your scripts (`.R` or `.Rmd` or `.Rnw` files).
+**About loading packages:** Another rule to keep in mind is to always load any required packages at the very top of your script files (`.R` or `.Rmd` or `.Rnw` files).
 Avoid calling the `library()` function in the middle of a script.
 Instead, load all the packages before anything else.

 ### Basic `"dplyr"` verbs